Anirban-Math/anirbanbhaduri.github.io/publications.md

 layout: publications
 title: "Publications"
 ---
-My research primarily focuses on Derived Categories, Noncommutative Algebra, Algebraic Geometry, Representation Theory.
-I like to think about questions that relates Noncommutative Algebraic Geometry to classical Algebraic Geometry.
-I am also interested in studying derived categories of algebraic and geometric objects using homological algebra.
+My research primarily focuses on Derived Categories, Algebraic Geometry, Representation Theory of quivers.
+For my current research, I have studied categorical complexities of derived categories of (noncommutative) curves such as weighted projective line by computing invariants like Rouquier Dimension, Generation Time and Orlov Spectra.
+Most of these computational problems heavily use techniques from Homological and Commutative Algebra.
+Lately, I have been interested in learning topics like Differential Graded Algebras and Homological Mirror Symmetry.
 Here is a link to my [Google Scholar](https://scholar.google.com/citations?user=g0sp4GcAAAAJ&hl=en).

 **Published**